5 Wave Alternatives for When Your Business Outgrows the Free Edition

-One of the more popular choices today is Wave, a cloud-based accounting system designed to help smaller companies handle the day-to-day tasks such as transactions and invoicing.
-It also handles more involved processes, such as payroll management and tax reporting.
+One popular free option is Wave, a cloud-based accounting system designed to help smaller companies handle day-to-day tasks such as transactions and invoicing.
+But the free edition is limited in functionality and doesn’t offer auditing—a deal breaker for a business looking to grow.

 The dashboard view showing a financial overview in Wave